TSYS-Merchant/stumps/README.md

 * You want to run a performance test
  * You'll seldom want to peg a partner's servers with a stress test.
 But you still need to know how well your components perform under load.

-Importantly, none of this obviates the need for full integration tests with your partners' systems.
+Importantly, none of this obviates the need for full integration tests with your partners' systems as part of your [CI](http://en.wikipedia.org/wiki/Continuous_integration)/[CD](http://en.wikipedia.org/wiki/Continuous_delivery) process.

 # Use cases